Skip to main content

 Latvian Beer (Latviešu alus)

-Latvia has a long brewing tradition, with various styles of beer being produced.
-Traditional Latvian beers often feature local ingredients and brewing methods, offering diverse flavors from light lagers to dark porters.
+Latvia has brewed beer for a long time, in a range of styles.
+Traditional Latvian beers tend to use local ingredients and methods, running from light lagers to dark porters.

 beer4-8%